oroinc/documentation/bundles/platform/AttachmentBundle/attachment-bundle-config.rst

 File Field Type
 ---------------

-.. hint:: The file field types are available since v5.0.2.
+.. hint:: The file field types are available starting from v5.0.2.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 **File** field provides the ability to upload file to any entity.
 It supports the following options: